My Grandfather's Demons: Interview with Nuno Beato

-ZF - Yes... but you said that the project is based on a script that you have had in the drawer...
-So, I ask, how did the story popped up, do you remember? ...
+ZF - Yes... but you said that the project is based on a script that you had in the drawer.
+So, I ask, how did the story pop up?
 And why did you choose this story for a feature film?

 When I got back to the project, it became something else.
-There is still a character who goes from town to camp, but the human relations have become more important.
+There is still a character who goes from town to camp, but human relations have become more important.
 The moment that Rosa (the main character) goes to the country, is not a simple address change, but a result of an internal one.
-Place is not the most important.
+The place is not the most important.
 I was reading a comic strip by a French author, with a very stressed character that goes to the psychologist.
 The doctor advises her to move to the country.
 She did so.
-However, she goes back to the psychologist; she now has already big gardens, an huge industry mounted, and she still has the same problems (laughs).
-In fact, we carry our problems with ourselves, and by changing places they won't disappear.
-This was the great change in the story.
-It's a movie that talks a lot about human relationships and how we can screw ourselves up with stress in our daily pace.
+However, she goes back to the psychologist; she now has already big gardens, and a huge industry mounted, and she still has the same problems (laughs).
+In fact, we carry our problems within ourselves, and by changing places they won't disappear.
+This was the greatest change in the story.
+It's a movie that talks a lot about human relationships and how we can screw ourselves up with stress at our daily pace.
 It also has to do with the many changes that I had in my life at the time, which ended up influencing the movie.
 And that enriches the film.

 NB - No. Throughout the years my shorts always had different aesthetics.
 What I really like is to experiment.
 Repeating the same thing bothers me (laughs).
-In making a feature film, we had something interesting: the 2D was made for the city, and has a much colder environment: straight lines, with a straight hard cold trace.
-When the character arrives in the country, when she puts her feet on the ground, and turns to soil (clay).
-I want to get in this question of the "land".
-In Portugal, it is said, "I am going to land" which has to do with the return to the birth place, and of the "land", "earth."
+In making a feature film, we had something interesting: the 2D was made for the city and has a much colder environment: straight lines, with a straight hard cold trace.
+When the character arrives in the country, when she puts her feet on the ground and turns to soil (clay).
+I want to get into this question of the "land".
+In Portugal, it is said, "I am going to land" which has to do with the return to the birthplace, and of the "land", "earth."
 So Rosa's grandfather already worked creating clay dolls.

 There is also the land, so it is this relation of the word "land", which I wanted to bring to the technique.
 I want the stop-motion to look like mud, being palpable.
-There is a thing that I do not like very much, and what the present-day stop motion are presenting ... they are getting closer to perfection!
-They are becoming more and more perfect, that we even have difficulty noticing what techniques are being used .. stop motion, 3D...
-And I really love the stop-motion texture, to notice the defects
+There is a thing that I do not like very much, and what the present-day stop motion is presenting ... they are getting closer to perfection!
+They are becoming more and more perfect, and we even have difficulty noticing what techniques are being used .. stop motion, 3D...
+And I really love the stop-motion texture, noticing the defects.

 ZF - The plainness of the thing as well.